 How To Build Your Own Pitlochry Festival Tent Theatre!

-As you, our wonderful visitors, are sadly unable to visit Pitlochry Festival Theatre right now, we’ve put together a brand new, fun-filled, illustrated booklet to help you create your very own amazing Pitlochry Festival Theatre tent in your home or garden, with everyday household items.
-All you need is your imagination!
+As you, our wonderful visitors, have been unable to visit Pitlochry Festival Theatre we wanted to help you create your very own Pitlochry Festival Theatre tent in your home or garden, with everyday household items.
+You only need your imagination!
+Download yours below.

 Here’s Elizabeth Newman, our Artistic Director, to tell you more: